ArleneDacs/Medicine-reminder/README.md

         ```
     - Open your browser and go to: [http://localhost:8080](http://localhost:8080)

-    - **Or**, if using XAMPP's Apache, open your browser and go to: [http://localhost/medicine-reminder/public](http://localhost/medicine-reminder/public)

     - You should see the Medicine Reminder home page where you can add, view, edit, or delete medicines.

 ## Running on Another Device